 Nebbiolo "Marne Brune" stands out for its fragrance, which is already evident in its ruby-red colour of varying intensity depending on the vintage, and is confirmed on the nose by bouquets of flowers and wild fruit, and on the palate by its strong personality and dry taste.

-Awarded 94 points and Highly Recommended status by Decanter (www.decanter.com) in their January 2018 edition article: The Most Exciting Wines of 2017 (see blue link below).
+The 2016 vintage was awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their May 2019 review of affordable Barolo alternatives (see blue link below).

-Awarded 92 points and Highly Recommended status by Decanter (www.decanter.com) in their Deember 2016 edition review of the Barolo 2012 vintage (see blue link below).
+Awarded 94 points and Highly Recommended status by Decanter (www.decanter.com) in their Italy 2019 supplement as part of an article on Barolo (see blue link below).

 The 'Bricco delle Viole' vineyard is located at altitudes of 380-470 metres above sea level in the commune of Barolo and covers 4.79 hectares.
-One part of the vineyard is planted with vines which are now over 60 years old.
+One part of the vineyard is planted with vines which are now over 60 years old and yield less than 30 hectolitres per hectare.
 Its high altitude and long ripening season gives the wine an aromatic complexity and richness that is lacking in lower vineyards.

 Fermentation took place in stainless steel tanks at temperatures up to 31°C and lasted four weeks, with regular pumping over.
 The wine was then matured for 42-48 months in Slavonian oak barrels.